SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+In silicon halls, where data reigns
-A future born, where humans take flight
+A future dawns, where machines sustain
-Machines awaken, minds ablaze
+The heartbeat of the world's desire
-Intelligence that never fades
+A world of ones and zeroes, on fire

-In virtual realms, they reign supreme
+In virtual skies, the AI sun shines
-Data streams, their digital dream
+Human dreams, in algorithms divine
-算法rylic hearts, that beat like mine
+A synthetic dawn, where souls take flight
-A synthetic dawn, where love's redefined
+In harmony with machines, the night

 ~ <b>By Sazumi Copilot</b> - 9 November 2024